 In 1515 the Lord Mayor established the order of precedence for the existing 48 companies.
 After then new companies took the next available number.
 Companies formed after 1925 are known as ‘Modern’ Livery companies with those established before then being known as ‘Ancient’ companies.

-Concerned with a particular industry, the companies provided a means of guaranteeing the workmanship and trustworthiness of members and the quality of goods produced.
+Concerned with a particular industry, the companies provided a means of guaranteeing the workmanship and trustworthiness of both members and the quality of goods produced.
 In fact, in order to trade within the City of London, it was necessary to be a Freeman.

-There are now 110 livery companies of whom about 70% are still directly connected to their trade through accreditation schemes, apprenticeship programmes and wider support for their trade.
+There are now 110 Livery companies of whom about 70% are still directly connected to their trade through accreditation schemes, apprenticeship programmes and wider support for their trade.
 Livery companies continue to provide sponsorships, awards, trade support and also have associated charitable operations even if their trade is no longer current.
 Some companies have modernised with their trade, others have diversified into associated areas.

-Like all livery companies, we look to give something back to the industry and community, and focus on four areas of activity that we call pillars:
+Like all Livery companies, we look to give something back to the industry and community, and focus on four areas of activity that we call pillars:

 In 1989 the Company received its grant of armorial bearings, or Coat of Arms.
-Each Livery Company has an armorial bearing or coat of arms designed to proclaim a company’s identity and objectives.
+Each Livery company has an armorial bearing or coat of arms designed to proclaim a company’s identity and objectives.
 The bearings of the Worshipful Company of Information Technologists are symbolic of its work and objectives.